msva/lua-fann/README.md

 value before making library.

-Unfortunately I don't have access to other operating systems supported by Lua and FANN, so I cannot provide makefiles/project files for those.
+Unfortunately I don't have access to other operating systems supported by Lua and FANN, so I can't provide specific makefiles/project files for those.
 If anyone can contribute it would be greatly appreciated.
 If you need to build the module on another operating system you can follow the instructions found on the
 [Building Modules](http://lua-users.org/wiki/BuildingModules) page
-in the Lua users wiki.
+in the `Lua users wiki`.

 ## Info